What do both of these statements about surface adhesion have in common?

 To the end of long-standing uncertainties about how to solve some of the toughest surface quality issues by measuring material surfaces previously thought to be unmeasurable.

 Have a manufacturing adhesion problem and think your surface can’t be measured?
 We want to hear from you.
-Contact us using the form at the bottom of this page and find out how a Custom Foot could finally solve your surface quality problems.
+Find out how a Custom Foot could finally solve your surface quality problems.